tracelabs/tlosint-vm/README.md

 ## Login Credntials
 `osint`
 `osint`

+## Obsidian
+Note taking app Obsidian comes bundled with the VM.
+There is an icon on the desktop to launch Obisidian or you can run the appimage located in the home directory.
+We've already set up a vault for you called "TL Vault" that lives on the Desktop.
+The first time you run Obsidian open that vault folder.
+The default theme is the Trace Labs theme.

 ## Build
 If you'd rather build your own from source or modify the version we've released then building your own is as straight forward as: (Note: You don't need to do this if you've already downloaded a release and imported to hypervisor)